 You can expect to be paid around $20 per hour.
 It can be higher depending on your experience and qualifications.

-There are two choices for you: full-time job in big education institutes or part-time job at smaller language centers.
+There are two choices for you: a full-time job in big education institutes or part-time job at smaller language centres.

 Average Monthly Pay (for full-timers): $1,100 – $1,700 (25,500,000 – 38,600,000 VND)

 Start-up Cost: $1,050 – $1,350 (24,000,000 – 30,700,000 VND)

 Potential to Save or Break-even: Typical monthly savings range from $ 200 – $600/Mo